AneeshSharma9/stock-dashboard/README.md

 Personalized dashboard which allows you to choose up to six ticker symbols and view their stock prices and history.

 ## Development
+Live data extracted using the yfinance library which downloads market data from Yahoo!
+Finance's API\
 Created using Plotly in Python\
 Displayed using Dash\
 Hosted using Heroku